jnozzi/cocoadev.com/markdown/OverridingSendEventMethod.md

 ----

 I haven't had any problems with this method in the past.
-If it's for a prolonged event, just set a BOOL variable to YES on the keyDown: and then NO on the corrosponding keyUp: event for that specific key. -- General/RyanBates
+If it's for a prolonged event, just set a BOOL variable to YES on the keyDown: and then NO on the corrosponding keyUp: event for that specific key. -- RyanBates

-Also, see: General/GameKeyboardHandlingAlmost, General/GameInputHandling and General/HandlingMultipleKeyDown
+Also, see: GameKeyboardHandlingAlmost, GameInputHandling and HandlingMultipleKeyDown

 ----